In Health and Happiness,

 What's Bugging You?

-ese mental and emotional tendencies are what I like to call mental and emotional parasites - mentally repeating events or hanging onto destructive emotions and thoughts is unproductive and depleting to your energy.
+These mental and emotional tendencies are what I like to call mental and emotional parasites - mentally repeating events or hanging onto destructive emotions and thoughts is unproductive and depleting to your energy.
 This is how I like to approach a parasite cleanse.

 You can cringe and deny it all you want but we all carry around parasites.
 Yes, actual creatures.
 There’s a healthy balance of organisms and then there’s a whole slew that proliferate where they shouldn’t be.
 These organisms feed off the food you put into your body that is meant to give you energy, not them!
 When we cannot process or use what we feed our bodies, natural medicine practitioners see a correlation in the inability to focus or process events and thoughts mentally and emotionally.
 It’s completely linked from our perspective.

 Spring is the time to awaken from the slowness of winter.
 Our metabolisms slow, weight accumulates, maybe our activity level slows down, and sleep increases in winter.
 Two weeks in spring using the protocol of extra strength Black walnut hull tincture, and capsules of wormwood and clove is all that is required to rev up the body.
 No diet change is necessary, but it’s a good idea to refrain from sugar, wheat, yeast, alcohol and caffeine.
-You will rid your body of the accumulations from winter, maybe
+You will rid your body of the accumulations from winter, maybe some parasites from your gut, and most definitely the mental and emotional parasites.

 I was able to put to rest a past event that kept creeping into my mind as well as make peace with a relationship.
 I certainly didn’t enter the cleanse with any expectations of this sort, and I was very excited by the outcome.
 Would these have happened without the herbal protocol?
 Maybe, but I don’t know if I would have resolved them within the two week cleanse.

 Here’s one version of a protocol of dosages for a parasite cleanse.
-If you tend toward sluggish intestines or seem to during this cleanse, add in a laxative tea like Smooth Move or senna powder or visit a
+If you tend toward sluggish intestines or seem to during this cleanse, add in a laxative tea like Smooth Move or senna powder or visit a holistic practitioner who can provide an herbal supplement for you.

 Black Walnut Hulls (from the black walnut tree - juglans nigra)